thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/pillow_fight/pillow_fight.md

 Meaning: the house was supposed to be empty.
 Meaning: this was not part of my work-from-home plan.

 My door was closed but not locked.
-So naturally, I tiptoed across the room and shut it quietly.
+So naturally, I tiptoed across the room and lock it quietly.
 I held my breath and listened.
 Another noise.
 My paranoia said: This is it.
 Today’s the day you go viral in a crime documentary.

-For reasons still unknown to science, I decided to open the door and confront whoever was outside.
+For reasons still unknown, I decided to open the door and confront whoever was outside.
 Fight-or-flight?
 I chose “fight,” apparently.
 A brave move for someone whose entire upper-body strength comes from carrying grocery bags twice a month.

 I swung the door open dramatically.... and discovered I was holding a pillow.